icub-tech-iit/documentation/docs/icub_operating_systems/pc104/icub-live.md

 - 7.9.x This is a Debian Stretch (v9) based distribution, built on a Debian LIVE system with overlay persistence, compiled for kernel rt-amd64 (x86 64 bit with real time PREEMPT_RT patches)
 - 7.10.x This is a Debian Buster (v10) based distribution, built on a Debian LIVE system with overlay persistence, compiled for kernel rt-amd64 (x86 64 bit with real time PREEMPT_RT patches)

-Starting from version 5.0, the image file name is composed by four parts: a a *major release*, a a *minor release*, a *build release* which is a string that contains the build date and a *kernel flavor* string, which describes the kernel architecture the image is built for.
+Starting from version 5.0, the image file name is composed by four parts: a a *major release*, a *minor release*, a *build release* that is a string containing the build date and a *kernel flavor* string, which describes the kernel architecture the image is built for.

 For example, `icub-live_5.0-14.11.12-rt-amd64.iso` is: